 We are interested in making inferences about a system, and more specifically about the state of this system at any finite number of time points.
 The complication is that we are unable to predict the temporal evolution of this state with certainty.
-Therefore, at all times $t \in \mathbb{R}{\geq 0}^2$, the state X_t of the system is a random variable that takes values-generically denoted by x, y or z-in the non-empty and finite state space \mathscr{X} .
+Therefore, at all times $t \in \mathbb{R}{\geq 0}$,2 the state X_t of the system is a random variable that takes values-generically denoted by x, y or z-in the non-empty and finite state space \mathscr{X} .

 Because we limit ourselves to inferences that depend on the state of the system at any finite number of time points, we adopt the framework of Krak et al. [12] for stochastic processes, which is a bit different from the standard framework.
 The main difference is that they consider (finitely-additive) coherent conditional probability measures [18] instead of the more common σ -additive probability measures; we refer to [12] for several arguments in favour of this choice.
 In light of the current contribution, we here summarise three of these arguments.
 First and foremost, they-and we-only consider expectations of functions that depend on the state of the system at a finite number of time points, hence eliminating the need for a σ -algebra of events.
-A second argument is that, in their framework, the conditional probability of an event is always defined, even if the conditioning event has probability zero, whereas in the standard framework conditional events are derived from the unconditional probabilities and therefore not defined if the conditioning event has probability zero.
+A second argument is that, in their framework, the conditional probability of an event is always defined, even if the conditional probabilities and therefore not defined if the conditioning event has probability zero.
 Finally, Krak et al. [12] mention that their framework can be extended to allow for a σ -algebra of events, and therefore also functions of the state at a (countably) infinite number of time points; however, a proper theoretical study of this extension is no small feat and still remains to be done.

-2We use \mathbb{R} , $\mathbb{R}{\geq 0}$ and $\mathbb{R}{>0}$ to denote the set of real numbers, non-negative real numbers and positive real numbers, respectively.
+2 We use \mathbb{R} , $\mathbb{R}{\geq 0}$ and $\mathbb{R}{>0}$ to denote the set of real numbers, non-negative real numbers and positive real numbers, respectively.
 Furthermore, we use \mathbb{N} to denote the natural numbers and write \mathbb{N}0 when including zero.